 Progesterone prevents sleep disturbances and modulates GH, TSH, and melatonin secretion in postmenopausal women.

-We could stop right there but details were interesting.
+We could stop right there but the details were interesting.

 Basically, progesterone did not act as a depressant.
 It did, however, reduce interruptions of sleep!

 That's what we're after, right??